hasantayyar/tektek/README.md

 - Do not use for production
 - You can fork this and improve
 - Use with your own risk
 - There may be lots of bugs.
-But feel free to open issue.
+But feel free to [open an issue](https://github.com/hasantayyar/tektek/issues/new).
 - This project is not well documented.

-There is some [super cool crystal projects](https://github.com/search?l=crystal&q=http&ref=simplesearch&type=Repositories&utf8=%E2%9C%93) if you want to check
+There is some [super cool crystal projects](https://github.com/search?l=crystal&q=http&ref=simplesearch&type=Repositories&utf8=%E2%9C%93) if you want to check.